Auto Theft Laws in New York

 Unauthorized Use in the Third Degree

-Unauthorized use of a motor vehicle in the third degree covers the broadest range of conduct and includes when a person, without consent of the vehicle's owner, does any of the following:
+Unauthorized use of a motor vehicle in the third degree covers the broadest range of conduct and includes when a person, without the consent of the vehicle's owner, does any of the following:

 • takes, operates, exercises control over, rides in, or otherwise uses the vehicle